Joshua-Tucker/Calculator/README.md

 // add event listener keep a beady eye on the console to iniate a command when it is called into action.
 The first 3 are all the same, it says..
 FOR EACH..
 NUMBER that you CLICK(being the event) youre then going to carry out the handleClick which to save scrolling up is to show in the display box whatever the innerHTML is on the TARGET that youve just clicked (EVENT)

 //because there are only one equals and one clear we dont use a foreach, we can simply say, when this button is clicked, carry out this function

-OBSERVATIONS

-  //event.target.style.backgroundColor="red" .active class

-THINGS TO DO
--go over breif TICK
--go over code TICK
--get the last 2 symbols working TICK
--ensure its responsive TICK
--ensure text stays in display box and doesnt change overall design TICK -dark mode TICK
--Highlight operator to clarify youve pressed on them3 -2 decimal places if statements to remove 1

-SUMMARY

-Presentation highs and lows and what functions to get over what problems2